 I work very hard to offer you health, happy, well socialized puppies.
 My dogs are my family.
 It is very important to us that you are happy and well educated about us and our policies.
 If you are happy, then we know you will love our puppies and welcome them into your homes.
 Please take the time to read all of the information on the pages of our website.
 I know that there is a lot of print and much of it has been repeated on many pages.
 We want to make sure that you are well informed and have no questions about us or your new puppy.
 Our "Home", "Dogs" and "Puppies For Sale" pages as well as this page all have information that is important for you to read and understand.

-When you get a puppy from us, it has never been on concrete, in a kennel, crate or a wire cage.
+When you get a puppy from us, it has never been on in a kennel, crate or a wire cage.
 Our puppies come from our family to yours.

 You are welcome to come and pick out your new puppy or to come and pick your puppy up when it is ready to leave however we don't let people come on our place just to look at puppies that aren't going to get one.
 That keeps us from having germs walked onto our property that could be life threatening to our puppies.

 We do not stand our male dogs for stud service.